Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Rossmoor, CA

-Typically, you should have your HVAC system inspected twice a year.
-After an inspection, your HVAC technician will tell you what, if any, services are required.
-You should also call a technician if you start to notice any issues, such as unusual smells, strange noises, or leaks.
-If you have ductwork in your home, it should be serviced every few years.
+You should have your HVAC system inspected approximately twice yearly.
+After completing their inspection, your technician will tell you if any services are required.
+You should also call a technician if you start noticing issues such as unusual smells, leaks, or strange noises.
+If your home has ductwork, it should be inspected every few years.

-You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Set your thermostat as close to the outside temperature as you comfortably can, and try to avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any leaks around your doors and windows to avoid letting cool air escape.
+You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
+Set your thermostat as close to the outside temperature as you can, and try to avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any leaks around your doors and windows to avoid letting cool air escape.
 Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

 Usually, HVAC financing is provided by a third-party lender.
 If your HVAC company doesn't have financing options, you could consider taking out your own loan.
 Be sure to speak with your HVAC company and a financial advisor to learn what options are available to you and appropriate for your situation.